How Basketball World Cup newcomers can win hearts

 Inspired by Bol and Deng, players were flourishing in other countries but longed to represent South Sudan.
 One of them, Simon Mayen Malok, was a teenager living and playing in Kenya when he first contacted Fiba Africa officials in 2007.

-"My motivation was to show the world what we can do in sport through basketball," said Malok, who used his network to assemble a team for the continental under-18s tournament in Uganda in 2008.
+"My motivation was to show the world what we can do in sport through basketball," says Malok, who used his network to assemble a team for the continental under-18s tournament in Uganda in 2008.

 "Being tall and very athletic people, we knew that with just a little concentration on this sport, we would be able to showcase our skills.